-4 wings of Connection Think of these butterfly parts as a way to create more balance in your own life.
+4 Wings of Connection

+Think of these butterfly parts as a way to create more balance in your own life.
 Each part is integral to living well.
 Like a caterpillar to a butterfly, we can create that transformation that is needed to live our life as we love.
+The transition is messy at times and slow moving - give yourself grace!

-Antenna: Soul and Spirit Work Head: Mind and Mental Health Body: Physical Self-Care 4 wings of Connection family, friends, community, global collective
+Antenna: Soul and Spirit Work

+Head: Mind and Mental Health

+Body: Physical Self-Care

+4 wings of Connection:

+family, friends, community, global collective

 In each part, write what you do that nourishes you, and what you wish to add in order to create more balance.

+When we have a sense of who is in our village, it is easier to ask for help so the intentions we set for ourselves are realistic and sustainable.
+We are not meant to live this life alone.
+Asking for help is a necessity and vulnerable.
+In these circles below, think of people that may fit in each one.
+The smaller the circle, the more support you get from this person, and the more you trust them.

-MMAINS For more about this tool, go to my website for a detailed breakdown: vaniasukola.ca THREE R'S OF SELF-CARE Self-Care gets such a bad reputation but it is crucial for survival, as well as what preserves us.
-It is more than doing nice things for ourself, and soothing ourselves in a hard moment.
-They can be Physical, Emotional, Social, or Spiritual practices.
+THREE R'S OF SELF-CARE

+Self-Care gets such a bad reputation but it is crucial for survival because it is what preserves us.
+It is more than doing nice things for our Self, and soothing ourselves in a hard moment.
+The care we give ourselves is what sustains us so we can live our life the way we dream up.
+These acts of care can be Physical, Emotional, Social, Nature-based, or Spiritual practices.

 In your journal, write some ways you can practice this more daily, weekly, or as needed.
+What soothes you in a given moment of overwhelm or stress?
+What helped you get through your harder moments this year?

+To make this practice even easily, i have broken them down into 3 pillars:

-Restorative: this is what restores me (i.e. a long bath to soak my body, a good meal) Reflective: a way to to hold space for my feelings and thoughts (i.e. therapy, a talk with a friend, journaling)
+Restorative: this is what restores me (i.e. a long bath to soak my body, a good meal)

+Reflective: a way to to hold space for my feelings and thoughts (i.e. therapy, a talk with a friend, journaling)

+Self-Care

+ESSENTIAL

+Row + edways

 Radical: honouring my boundaries and what is best for me (i.e. saying no to something that doesn't honour my needs, doing other's work)

-Rest is also so important to help our body and mind regulate.
+Rest is so important to help our body and mind regulate.
 Learn some ways to take care of your body and mental health.
 For instance, here are some ways to get rest: time away from everything and everyone, self-permission to not help others, do something unproductive, connect to art or nature, be still and pause, have a safe sacred space.

-SELF-CARE

-CIRCLE OF SUPPORT

-When we have a sense of who is in our village, it is easier to ask for help so the intentions we set for ourselves are realistic and sustainable.
-In these circles below, think of people that may fit in each one.
-The smaller the circle, the more support you get from this person, and the more you trust them.

-Circle of Support

-Community Supports

-Global Community

-Closest to Me